lf-edge/eve/.github/ISSUE_TEMPLATE/20_feature-request.md

 #### Describe the solution you'd like

-A clear and concise description of what does not work correctly.
+A clear and concise description of how you'd like the new feature to work.

 #### Additional context